flaviocopes/vuehandbook/13-vue-computed-properties/index.md

 </script>
 ```

-## An example of computed property
+## An example of a computed property

 Here's an example code that uses a computed property `count` to calculate the output.
 Notice: